Our mission is to meet the spiritual and practical needs of the families of prisoners.

 According to the dictionary, hospitality is where kindness and generosity is shown to guests or strangers.
 The CTHH is a place where caring people reach out to the family and friends of incarcerated individuals.
 Our desire is to do exactly as our name implies; we want to show kindness and generosity to those who have been separated from their loved ones.

 The CTHH is located at 708 Hwy 36 West in Gatesville.
 (Click here for location on Google maps.
-It is a multi-unit facility including private bedrooms allowing families to stay overnight.
+It is a multi-unit facility including private bedrooms and community showers/restrooms which allow families to stay overnight.
 Additionally, there is a large gathering area, as well as indoor and outdoor children’s play areas.
 All of this is offered at no charge to our guests.

 In addition to shelter, we offer a comfortable environment, a listening ear, refreshments, games for the children, and a pleasant place to be while waiting for visitation times at the correctional facility.